Man Riding Public Transit Stock Photo

 The easiest example of this involves public buses.
 Because many bus passengers are forced to stand while using the service, there is always the risk of a fall when the bus brakes.
 However, you will need to show that the bus driver braked irresponsibility, such as if they were not paying attention to the road.
 Without the presence of negligence, you will have a hard time proving your case.

-Hire a Lawyer After Being Hurt on Public Transit
+Hire a Personal Injury Lawyer in Winston-Salem After Being Hurt on Public Transit

 Get advice after you’ve been hurt on public transit by hiring a lawyer from Lewis & Keller.
 Our legal team can help you navigate the complex requirements for bringing a suit against a public transit company so that you get your deserved compensation.
-Learn about our services and how Lewis & Keller can help you today.
+Request a free case evaluation from a personal injury lawyer in Winston-Salem, or call us at 336-815-4196 today.